PCHS Clubs & Organizations 2018-2019

 Sponsor: Holly Blunk (rm.
 229)

 A cultural, as well as social organization, the French Club complements the French classes.
 Membership is open to any student of PCHS and includes varied activities: Mardi Gras, dinners, bowling, and participation in school activities.
-Regular meeting is first Thursday of the month.
+Regular meeting is first and third Thursday of the month.

 HOSA (HEALTH OCCUPATIONS STUDENT ASSOCIATION)

 This is for any student interested in pursuing a health career.
 Opportunities are provided to explore a variety of health care situations.
 Students will also attend academic competitions.